null3000/USB-Rubber-Ducky-Discord-Token-Grabber/README.md

 4. Click `Webhooks`
 5. Create a new webhook by clicking `New Webhook`
-6. Click `Copy Webhook URL` to copy the webhook URL 7.In line 98 of *payload.txt*, replace `WEBHOOK URL GOES HERE` with the webhook URL
+6. Click `Copy Webhook URL` to copy the webhook URL
+7. In line 98 of *payload.txt*, replace `WEBHOOK URL GOES HERE` with the webhook URL
 8. You're set!
 Load onto device and start grabbing tokens!